 What is Equine Assisted Psychotherapy?

-During a session, you are asked to perform a specific activity on the ground utilizing a horse or horses.
-Horses provide feedback during the activity relating to your current situation.
-We will then carefully examine the feedback and analyze the interactions between the horse and yourself.
-We will then explore how to apply the lessons learned in the arena to your current life situation.
+During a session, you will perform a specific activity on the ground utilizing a horse or horses.
+The horse(s) provide feedback during the activity.
+We then carefully examine the feedback and analyze the interactions between you and the horse.
+Then we explore how to apply the lessons learned in the arena to your current life situation.

 I do not know anything about horses- will EAP be helpful?Horse experience is not required and all activities are conducted on the ground.

 Horses are large powerful animals; how do you address safety concerns?There is always a level of risk when working around horses.
 However, the risk is reduced because there is no riding involved and because the horse(s) are free in the arena.
 Horses, by nature, are not aggressive – their first line of defense is to move away from stress or danger.

 I am ready to get started.
 What do I do next?I offer a free 15-minute phone consultation to see if I am the right psychologist for you based on your needs.
 Please note Dr. Steidle is full and temporarily not accepting new clients.
 Please check back to this site regularly for availability updates